FritzK-Hub/AntiBacklash-Cura-Post-Processing-Script/README.md

 # AntiBacklashCura
- Cura Post-Processing script to compensate 3D-Printer motor back.lash.
+ Cura Post-Processing script to compensate 3D-Printer motor backlash.

+## Installation
+- Move the script into "%appdata%\cura\{CURA VERSION}\scripts"
+- Restart Cura
+- In Cura, goto "Extensions/Post Processing/Modify G-Code"
+- Press "Add a script" and choose AntibacklashCura

+## Credits
-This script is based on "Backlash Compensation: Test and gcode Compensation Program" by steaksndwich on Thingiverse https://www.thingiverse.com/steaksndwich/designs https://www.thingiverse.com/thing:3060573
+This script is based on "Backlash Compensation: Test and gcode Compensation Program" by steaksndwich on Thingiverse: https://www.thingiverse.com/steaksndwich/designs

+The Program and a model to test you prints can be found here: https://www.thingiverse.com/thing:3060573

 This script is free software.
 It comes without any warranty